Nanocluster: Stabilization

 Cryogenic gas molecules are used as scaffolds for nanocluster synthesis in solid state.
 In aqueous medium there are two common methods for stabilizing nanoclusters: electrostatic (charge, or inorganic) stabilization and steric (organic) stabilization.
 Electrostatic stabilization occurs by the adsorption of ions to the often-electrophilic metal surface, which creates an electrical double layer.
 Thus, this Coulomb repulsion force between individual particles will not allow them to flow freely without agglomeration.
 Whereas on the other hand in steric stabilization,the metal center is surrounded by layers of sterically bulk material.
 These large adsorbates provide a steric barrier which prevents close contact of the metal particle centers.

-Thiols.
-Thiol-containing small molecules are the most commonly adopted stabilizers in metal nanoparticle synthesis owing to the strong interaction between thiols and gold and silver.
+Thiols Thiol-containing small molecules are the most commonly adopted stabilizers in metal nanoparticle synthesis owing to the strong interaction between thiols and gold and silver.
 Glutathione has been shown to be an excellent stabilizer for synthesizing gold nanoclusters with visible luminescence by reducing Au3+ in the presence of glutathione with sodium borohydride (NaBH4).
-Also other thiols such as tiopronin, phenylethylthiolate, thiolate α-cyclodextrin and 3-mercaptopropionic acid and bidentate dihydrolipoic acid are other thiolated compounds currently being used in the synthesis of metal nanoclusters.
+Also other thiols such as tiopronin, 2-phenylethanethiol, thiolated α-cyclodextrin and 3-mercaptopropionic acid and bidentate dihydrolipoic acid are other thiolated compounds currently being used in the synthesis of metal nanoclusters.
 The size as well as the luminescence efficiency of the nanocluster depends sensitively on the thiol-to-metal molar ratio.
 The higher the ratio, the smaller the nanoclusters.
 The thiol-stabilized nanoclusters can be produced using strong as well as mild reductants.
 Thioled metal nanoclusters are mostly produced using the strong reductant sodium borohydride (NaBH4).
 Gold nanocluster synthesis can also be achieved using a mild reducant tetrakis(hydroxymethyl)phosphonium (THPC).
 Here a zwitterionic thiolate ligand, D-penicillamine (DPA), is used as the stabilizer.
 Furthermore, nanoclusters can be produced by etching larger nanoparticles with thiols.
 Thiols can be used to etch larger nanoparticles stabilized by other capping agents.

-Dendrimers.
-Dendrimers are used as templates to synthesize nanoclusters.
+Dendrimers Dendrimers are used as templates to synthesize nanoclusters.
 Gold nanoclusters embedded in poly(amidoamine) dendrimer (PAMAM) have been successfully synthesized.
 PAMAM is repeatedly branched molecules with different generations.
 The fluorescence properties of the nanoclusters are sensitively dependent on the types of dendrimers used as template for the synthesis.
 Metal nanoclusters embedded in different templates show maximum emission at different wavelengths.
 The change in fluorescence property is mainly due to surface modification by the capping agents.
 Although gold nanoclusters embedded in PAMAM are blue-emitting the spectrum can be tuned from the ultraviolet to the near-infrared (NIR) region and the relative PAMAM/gold concentration and the dendrimer generation can be varied.
 The green-emitting gold nanoclusters can be synthesized by adding mercaptoundecanoic acid (MUA) into the prepared small gold nanoparticle solution.
 The addition of freshly reduced lipoic acid (DHLA) gold nanoclusters (AuNC@DHLA) become red-emitting fluorophores.